-- 3.193 In terms of current and planned provision, the Built Facilities Assessment considers that, in quantitative terms, there is a good range and spread of village and community halls across the borough, with most residents of the borough being in close proximity to a village or community hall when access is by car, and, where gaps in population are sparse, there may be other smaller venues (such as church halls) that serve a similar community function.
-However, it is considered that in some locations natural and planned population change within the borough may increase the demand for access to such venues. - 3.194 In qualitative terms, the Built Facilities Assessment also considers that most of the village/community halls appear to be of a good level of repair and maintenance, although of varying age and fitness for contemporary needs.
-In some locations, their upgrading will help to meet community needs where access to more centrally placed leisure centres is difficult and a number of parish councils have identified improvement/expansion projects of existing halls through Neighbourhood Plan work etc. - 3.195 In terms of accessibility, the surveys carried out as part of the Built Facilities Assessment suggest that most respondents would be prepared to travel around 10 minutes (by foot or car) to a village/community hall, and this suggests that there is already a good spread of facilities. - 3.196 Based on the projected population increase over the Local Plan period, the Built Facilities Assessment considers that approximately 3-4 additional small community halls should be provided across the borough (taking into account areas of growth).
+- 3.207 In terms of current and planned provision, the Built Facilities Assessment considers that, in quantitative terms, there is a good range and spread of village and community halls across the borough, with most residents of the borough being in close proximity to a village or community hall when access is by car, and, where gaps in population are sparse, there may be other smaller venues (such as church halls) that serve a similar community function.
+However, it is considered that in some locations natural and planned population change within the borough may increase the demand for access to such venues. - 3.208 In qualitative terms, the Built Facilities Assessment also considers that most of the village/community halls appear to be of a good level of repair and maintenance, although of varying age and fitness for contemporary needs.
+In some locations, their upgrading will help to meet community needs where access to more centrally placed leisure centres is difficult and a number of parish councils have identified improvement/expansion projects of existing halls through Neighbourhood Plan work etc. - 3.209 In terms of accessibility, the surveys carried out as part of the Built Facilities Assessment suggest that most respondents would be prepared to travel around 10 minutes (by foot or car) to a village/community hall, and this suggests that there is already a good spread of facilities. - 3.210 Based on the projected population increase over the Local Plan period, the Built Facilities Assessment considers that approximately 3-4 additional small community halls should be provided across the borough (taking into account areas of growth).
 Paddock Wood was specifically identified as an area which requires future provision due to the current lack of community hall provision within the parish and future growth being directed to the area.
-Additionally, it is considered that a new community hall should be provided as part of the proposed garden settlement at Tudeley Village.

-- 3.197 New community facilities are either provided from local authority capital expenditure budgets or through developer contributions.
+- 3.211 New community facilities are either provided from local authority capital expenditure budgets or through developer contributions.
 In certain circumstances, funding can be sought from Sport England if the facility is to provide a significant level of sports facilities.
-Contributions from development will come forward via Section 106 or CIL. - 3.198 Additionally, on some occasions, as part of major developments, land for the provision of community facilities is provided free in lieu of other charges, so a developer may offer either the land and a capital contribution towards the construction of a community building, or the identification of a site and construction of the building with subsequent transfer to a parish council if appropriate, or another community body or trust.
+Contributions from development will come forward via Section 106 or CIL. - 3.212 Additionally, on some occasions, as part of major developments, land for the provision of community facilities is provided free in lieu of other charges, so a developer may offer either the land and a capital contribution towards the construction of a community building, or the identification of a site and construction of the building with subsequent transfer to a parish council if appropriate, or another community body or trust.